 - Wooden Ships and Iron Men: The Hospitallers are unique in offering examples of sea-faring knights.

 Works associated with the Knights Hospitallers:

 - David Thewlis plays a nameless but profound Hospitaller in Kingdom of Heaven.
 At various points he is implied to be an angel.
 Some extended material calls him Brother John.
-Which tells us next to nothing, other than that he bears the same name as the Saint upon which the Order is based, fueling the angelic implication further.
+Which tells us next to nothing, other than that he bears the same name as the Saint upon which the Order is based, fuelling the angelic implication further.
 In the DVD commentary screenwriter William Monahan outright conforms his nature:

 David Thewlis' character essentially being God, it means a little more than a knight.
 I think it was kept secret from David that he was playing God, or at least some kind of angel, but I think he figured it out anyway.